 Mr. Broders interrupted.

 ‘Please don't upset yourself.
-I have the doctor’s notes and have read what happened I am so sorry. et me have a look at you.
+I have the doctor’s notes and have read what happened I am so sorry.
+Let me have a look at you.
 Go into my side room.
 Nurse will help you,’ he said, pointing to a small room in the corner, ‘slip off your skirt and let me have a look.’

 Roinna waited while Mr. Broders made some notes.
 Apart from her panties, she was bare from the waist down when he entered the examination room.
 She wanted to cover herself, feeling so embarrassed.
 The nurse squeezed her hand.